Don Mitchell

 Writers who want to write anthropological novels should do research.
 A few days in a library, or online; a visit to an anthropologist who worked in the area.
 Even a few emails – I’m not talking graduate level work.
 But they don’t seem to do it.

 I don’t want to be misunderstood.
-I’m only trying to answer the difference question.
+I’m only trying to answer the differs question.
 Some of the writers I’m complaining about are better writers than I am, and their novels read well.
 But what I write comes from a deep understanding of a place and the people who live there, and intimate friendships with some of them, and theirs doesn’t.
 I take writing about indigenous people very seriously, and, overwhelmingly, other fiction writers don’t.

 Why do I write what I do ?

 For many years I’ve had a dream of representing the Nagovisi people in academic works, visually, and in literature.
 (I’m using “representing” in the sense of “depicting,” here.
 Nagovisi are quite capable of representing themselves.)
-I never believed, even as a graduate student, that a standard ethnography was the only way to present a people, their culture, and their place to the rest of the world.
+I never believed, even as a graduate student, that a standard ethnography was the only way to introduce a people, their culture, and their place to the rest of the world.
 Ethnographies have great value (I wrote one), but they can’t do what literature can (I should say “must not do,” because classically they are not meant to go beyond the data).

 Increasingly within anthropology there are movements towards freeing ethnography, towards allowing the anthropologist into the picture, towards reflexivity, even something called “evocative anthropology,” whatever that might be.
 These kinds of anthropology don’t interest me anymore, although when I was getting started, they did.
 I think their practioners wish they could produce literature – but can’t, or won’t.
 So they approach the line, but won’t cross it.
 I want no part of that.
 I write fiction.